samayo/Autolog/README.md

 ## AUTOLOG

-A simple PHP class to log your info, errors or notifications.
+A simple PHP class to log your info, errors and notifications.

 You can also setup a cronjob, and autolog will detect new logs in /var/log and log/mail it.

-> NOTE: This is a lazy-week-end hack/project attempt to handle a small issue.
+> NOTE: This is a lazy week-end hack/project attempt to handle a small issue.
 So, it's still in `¯\_(ツ)_/¯` phase

 Install
 -----